-a.
+- a.
 Water with low mineral content.
 The level is measured by a very low level electrical signal traveling through the liquid.
 Some water may not conduct the signal properly.
 This condition may be infrequent, but can exist.
-Check the panel reading when the fresh water tank is filled.
+Check the panel reading when the fresh water tank is filled. - b.
+Material trapped on the holding tank probes may give a full reading when the tank is actually empty.